florianwotin/TREX_IA/README.md

 steering = int(model.predict(img))
 ```

-The model can also be saved to use it in the robot:
+The model can be saved to use it in the robot:
 ```python
 model.save("model.h5")
 ```